KieronHolmes/UoEo-SSDCS-API/README.md

 pip install httpie
 ```

+To access the user interface, navigate to http://127.0.0.1:8000 or localhost:8000/, then click API documentation to access the Swagger user interface

 ### 4.1.
 Registering a new user

-**Using the Swagger User Interface**
+**From the Swagger User Interface**

-On any web browser, navigate to http://127.0.0.1:8000/api/swagger/

-Under the register section, click try it out at the right corner, then enter username, password and email address
+Scroll to the register section, click try it out at the right corner, then enter username, password, email address and role.

-Or
+Defined roles are "guest", "admin", "researcher", "employee".
+Each role has defined privileges
+If the role field is not entered, the user role automatically defaults to guest.

 **Using the command line interface**